CloudTalk Pricing: Complete Breakdown of Plans and Costs

 International Numbers

 CloudTalk offers numbers in 160+ countries, but they're not all free.
 You get one standard local number included.
-Additional numbers and toll-free numbers cost extra.
+Additional numbers and toll-free numbers cost extra-starting at around $6 per month depending on the country.
 Some countries require proof of address before you can get a number.

 International Calling